EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/10-Chapter09-New-Gettysburg.md

-# New Gettysburg
+# Prologue

 > Like a beacon, the combined power of the Psi-Emitters reached out to the far corners of the Terran Sector, luring billions of Zerg to the capitol world of Tarsonis.
 >
 > The Zerg, overrunning the Confederacy's best defences, proceeded to lay waste to Tarsonis' major cities and industrial centers.

+# New Gettysburg

-Command Ship Hyperion
+> Command Ship Hyperion
-Holding close orbit over Confederate Capitol World Tarsonis
+> Holding close orbit over Confederate Capitol World Tarsonis

 ## Mission Briefing